 The Family Studies and Human Development programs include aspects of family sociology, child psychology, clothing and textiles, foods and nutrition, housing and interior design, and personal economics and management.

 These programs provide the basis for a diversity of careers in education, human services, government, health service, retail business, sales agencies, food service industries, marketing boards, and volunteer agencies and organizations.

 Our graduates find rewarding careers in positions, such as:

 - Sales, buying

 - Teacher, instructor, guidance counsellor

-Further education and/or experience beyond the Family Studies degree program may be required for some of these careers.
+Further education and/or experience beyond the Family Studies and Human Development degree program may be required for some of these careers.